cafienne/getting-started/documentation/cafienne-authorization.md

 ## Introduction
 The Cafienne Engine holds a multitenancy architecture that enables resource sharing while preserving strict data isolation.
 This page gives an overview of the authorization model in the Cafienne Engine.
+If you prefer to read pictures rather than text, you can go to [this page](cafienne-authorization-in-pictures.md).

 This page gives an overview of
 - Authentication model through [OpenID Connect](https://en.wikipedia.org/wiki/OpenID_Connect)